Wildercat/Projects-Exercises/docs/projects/attack-of-the-clones.md

 ### MVP

 By default, the clone app should replicate the design and functionality of the real app front end as closely as possible.
-The back end is required to pull from the book api and generate/store data and maintain users, data, and state.
+The back end is required to pull from the mySQL server as an API and generate/store data and maintain users, data, and state.

+It *is* possible to [put React.js directly on a blade](https://dev.to/lvtdeveloper/using-react-in-a-laravel-application-8fp), but this type of archetecture is known as [RESTless, or SOAP](https://pediaa.com/what-is-the-difference-between-restful-and-restless-web-service/#:~:targetText=The%20main%20difference%20between%20RESTful,does%20not%20follow%20RESTful%20principles.&targetText=Moreover%2C%20a%20web%20service%20is%20platform%20independent.), which is more resource intensive and would now be considered a poor practice in comparison.
+You can experiment with a RESTless web server in the [Laravel Library](https://github.com/bootcamp-students/Projects-Exercises/blob/master/docs/projects/laravel-library.md)

 #### Wireframe